encolajs/encolajs-form-controller/docs/ui-integration/vanilla-javascript.md

  * This is a reusable function that can be used across different forms *
  * @param {HTMLFormElement} formElement - The form element to bind
- * @param {FormController} formController - The form controller instance
+ * @param {IFormController} formController - The form controller instance
  * @param {Object} options - Configuration options
  * @param {Object} options.arrayDefaults - Default items for array fields
  * @param {Function} options.onSubmit - Custom submit handler